 If you are looking for the best possible way to find a target audience for your music in a way that actually makes sense in today’s digital world, I’ve found out exactly how and will show you in this detailed step-by-step guide.

-The best way to find a target audience for your music is by first using the Facebook Ads platform’s interest-based targeting to find your ideal fans, and then using Facebook’s Lookalike audiences to leverage the Facebook algorithm to automatically find even more of those ideal fans.
+The best way to find a target audience for your music is by first using the Facebook Ads platform’s interest-based targeting to find people who listen to similar music and then using Facebook’s Lookalike audiences to leverage the Facebook algorithm to automatically find even more targeted fans.

 …so why use Facebook and why focus on “interests” to find your target audience?